cropmapteam/Scottish-Crop-Map-2019-Publication/README.md

 These scripts need the following files:

-* A shapefile with the required geometries you want to generate zonal statistics for. these need to be sufficiently small to be captured in one or more images.
+* A shapefile with the required geometries you want to generate zonal statistics for.
+These need to be sufficiently small to be captured in one or more images.
 * Access to satellite images.

 ## Generating dates and pass lookups